-J&J Q3 net income drops 7 percent on higher costsOctober 16th, 2012 in Other /
+J&J Q3 net income drops 7 percent on higher costsOctober 16th, 2012 by Linda A. Johnson in Other /

 In this Monday, July 16, 2012, photo, Johnson & Johnson products are displayed in Orlando, Fla.
 Johnson & Johnson's third-quarter profit fell 7 percent as increased research and production costs offset higher sales for its medicines and medical devices and new revenue from its biggest acquisition ever.
 (AP Photo/John Raoux, File)